Connor Palace: Opening and beginning years

 The theatre opened on November 6, 1922, with vaudeville star Elsie Janis headlining.
 The show was sold out, with several high-profile guests of the entertainment world attending, like Marcus Loew, a pioneer of the motion picture world and founder of Metro-Goldwin-Mayer (MGM) film studio, and Adolph Zukor, one of the three founders of Paramount Pictures.
 Several vaudeville stars also attended, along with prominent theatre critics like Heywood Broun, a renowned New York journalist.
 The guest list also included several local theatre VIPs, politicians, and journalists from newspapers all across the Midwest.

 The Grand Opening was a success, and critics claimed Palace Theatre as "the finest theatre in the world" and "the crowning achievement of Playhouse Square."
 From 1922 to 1926, the theatre earned unparalleled success, hosting live two-a-day vaudeville shows.
 They hosted the likes of Fanny Brice, Mae West, and Fred Astaire.
 In 1923, a production called "The Unknown Lady," starring Alla Nazimova, was removed from the bill after a local minister petitioned the theatre due to inappropriate content.
 In 1926, the Goodrich Silvertown Orchestra, directed by critically acclaimed Joseph Knecht, performed for three nights in November.
 The famous Silver Masked Tenor was featured in the performance.
 A twentieth-century phantom of the opera, his true identity remained a mystery to the public for several years until he was later revealed to be a man named Joseph M. White.
 He had gained such popularity through various radio shows that when he performed on the Keith-Albee Vaudeville circuit, he had to be personally escorted to and from the theatre by police.

 George Burns and Gracie Allen were married on the stage of the Palace Theatre by a justice of the peace in 1926.
-Several minstrel showss were also performed at the theatre between 1922 and 1928 and were extremely popular among the primarily white crowd.
+Several minstrel shows were also performed at the theatre between 1922 and 1928 and were extremely popular among the primarily white crowd.
 Ironically, the Palace also hosted several African American entertainers who performed around the same time, including the comedy group Williams and Walker Co., known for using comedy to subvert harmful racial stereotypes.